noahehall/multicloud/providers/aws/services/database/neptune.md

   - primary instances used for read-write workloads
   - read replicas used to scale reads and enhance failover
   - Neptune workbench instances: work with your Neptune cluster using Jupyter notebooks (hosted by Amazon SageMaker).
-- storage consumed: per gigabyte per month
+- storage consumed: space actually allocated per gigabyte per month
+  - determined by the storage high water mark, which is the maximum amount allocated to the cluster volume at any time during its existence.
-  - automated database backups and customer-initiated database cluster snapshots
+- database backups and customer-initiated database cluster snapshots
+  - bill separately from storage, as backup storage
 - i/o: billed in per million request increments
   - requests in
   - data out
+- FYI
+  - even if user data is removed from a cluster volume, such as by a drop query like g.V().drop(), the total allocated space remains the same.
+Neptune does automatically optimize the unused allocated space for reuse in the future.
+  - Although your data is replicated into six copies, you are only billed for one copy of the data.
+  - clones point to the same cluster volume that your DB cluster itself uses, so there is no additional storage charge for the original data

 ## terms

 ## basics

-- availability:
+- availability: You can delete the cluster volume and its data only after deleting all of its DB instances.
+  - six copies of your Neptune data are maintained across three AZs
   - failing db nodes auto detected and replaced
   - failing db processes auto detected and recycled
   - replicas auto promoted to primary during failover